 For information on food flavourings, sweeteners, colourings and preservatives, please contact our Food Additives team.

 You will find general information about food labelling at GOV.UK.

 For advice on the labelling of specific products, please contact your local authority’s Trading Standards Department or Environmental Health Department.

 Department of Farming and Rural Affairs (DEFRA) provide information on marketing standards for olive oil.

 If you are importing organic products (live or unprocessed agricultural products, processed agricultural for use as food or feed and vegetative propagating material and seeds for cultivation), from outside the EU, please contact the Organic Imports team at DEFRA.

-Food contact materials and articles, including those used for food packaging, are controlled by a comprehensive EU harmonised legislation that has been fully implemented in the UK.
+Food contact materials and articles, including those used for food packaging, are controlled by retained UK legislation that has been fully implemented in GB.
 This legislation is particularly thorough in its control of plastic materials and articles intended for food use.

 For information on the safety of packaging please contact the Food Contact Materials team.

 For general enquiries on food hygiene please contact the Food Hygiene Policy team by email.